German submarine U-534

 German submarine U-534 is a Type IXC/40 U-boat of Nazi Germany's Kriegsmarine built for service during World War II.
 She was built in 1942 in Hamburg-Finkenwerder by Deutsche Werft AG as yard number 352.
 She was launched on 23 September 1942 and commissioned on 23 December with Oberleutnant zur See Herbert Nollau in command.

 U-534 is one of only four German World War II submarines in preserved condition remaining in the world, albeit cut into sections unlike the others, these being the IXC boat in Chicago's Museum of Science and Industry, the VIIC/41 boat at the Laboe Naval Memorial near Kiel and the XXI boat in Bremerhaven.

-U-534 was used mainly for training duties; during her service she sank no other ships.
-A Royal Air Force bomber sank her on 5 May 1945 in the Kattegat 20 kilometres northeast of the Danish island of Anholt.
+U-534 was used mainly for training duties; during her service she sank no ships.
+A Royal Air Force bomber sank her on 5 May 1945 in the Kattegat 20 km northeast of the Danish island of Anholt.
 U-534 was salvaged on 23 August 1993 and was moved to Woodside Ferry, Birkenhead to form the 'U-Boat Story' museum.
 This attraction opened on 10 February 2009 and closed in 2020.

 In October 2021, ownership of U-534 transferred to Big Heritage, operators of the nearby Western Approaches Museum.